 West Virginia will have one of its own campaigning for a spot as a National FFA officer at this month's FFA National Convention in Indianapolis.
 Emily Yates, 20, from Hardy County, is one of 35 candidates nationwide running for office.
 The junior at West Virginia University is majoring in history and minoring in political science.
 She plans to attend law school.
-She is a former to represent the organization.
+She is a former

+West Virginia FFA state officer, serving as secretary in 2020-2021.
+Each year, six officers are elected by delegates to the national convention to represent the organization.
 The President, Secretary and four regional Vice Presidents dedicate a year of service where they will meet with the FFA Board of Directors, facilitate workshops with FFA chapters focusing on leadership, give motivational speeches and advocate for FFA across the country and around the world.
 The 95th annual FFA